google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 Ensure certain function prototypes can use non-uniform shader input variables

 [#570](https://github.com/google/graphicsfuzz/issues/570):
-Be less conservative about when FunctionCallExprTemplates yield expressions that have side effects.
+Be less conservative about when FunctionCallExprTemplates yield expressions that have side effects

 ### Enhance GraphicsFuzz's shader generator - identities and opaque value generation